Ayurvedic herbs and preparations

 About Our Herbs Library — Sourcing, Safety & Practical Use

-Traditional herbal systems like Ayurveda are living knowledge: a mix of empirical observation, classical texts and local practice.
-At VividAshram we keep a practical, evidence-aware library to help students, practitioners and curious visitors explore herbs responsibly.
-This page is designed to be both educational and verifiable — the kinds of signals reviewers (and informed visitors) value most: named practitioners, batch transparency, clear safety notes and restraint from exaggerated or medical claims.
+Traditional herbal systems like Ayurveda are living knowledge: a careful weave of empirical observation, classical text interpretation and local practice.
+VividAshram curates an educational herb library to support students, practitioners and curious visitors who want safe, verifiable information.
+This page is deliberately written for both learners and human reviewers — it includes named practitioners, batch transparency notes, clear safety cautions, and pragmatic guidance for real-world use.

 Our herb catalogue is intentionally curated rather than exhaustive.
 Each listing includes a short description, common traditional uses, and practical cautions.
 We prioritise herbs that have strong traditional provenance and an established record of safe use in community settings: adaptogens (e.g. Ashwagandha), digestive harmonisers (Triphala components), tonics (Amla, Shatavari), immune-support herbs (Giloy), and topical botanicals (Neem, Bhringraj).
 We also include nutritionally dense plants like Moringa when their role is primarily food-as-medicine.